- Shakopee Public Schools

 - Evacuate.

 Prior to the formal launch, staff reviewed the ALICE video and held drills and staff meetings to provide opportunities to ask questions.
-At a minimum, district staff reviews ALICE protocols yearly, preferably over the summer when all teachers report back to work.
+At a minimum, district staff review ALICE protocols yearly, preferably over the summer when all teachers report back to work.

 -